 Day 1 (Monday): Arrival into Quito (Airport Code UIO)

 Welcome to Ecuador!
-You will be collected from the airport by our i-to-i team who will be waiting in the arrivals hall for you; you’ll know who they are as they’ll be carrying our logo and they’ll be ready to give you a warm welcome!
+You will be collected from the airport by our in country team who will be waiting in the arrivals hall for you.

 You’ll be transferred to your home stay accommodation for tonight.
 Our home stay families are fantastic and so welcoming; it’s also your first opportunity to test out your Spanish skills!

 You’ll stay with your home stay family for the next two nights so feel free to unpack, get stuck in with family life and enjoy the lovely home cooked local food!

 Today you’ll have an early start, tuck into a hearty wholesome breakfast then head off to your orientation, which will be held at one of the home stay accommodations.

 This will give you a good insight into Ecuador - the culture, things to do and see, what to do in case of an emergency and much more!
 It can also be a good way to meet other volunteers and ask any questions you may have.
 You’ll then be given some lunch and will have the afternoon free to explore or relax.